 Written Chinese in China uses a simplified form of traditional characters which is known as Simple Chinese.
 The simplified characters were first introduced in the 1950s as a means to encourage literacy.

-The majority of Taiwan’s population can trace their roots back to China, and so it is inevitable that the two countries will share many traditions and cultural practices.
-Dragon Boat Festival, Moon Festival, the Lunar New Year, and Lantern Festival are the obvious ones, but there are also many stories and legends that are passed down through the generations of both countries.
+The majority of Taiwan’s population can trace their roots back to China, and so it is inevitable that the two will share many traditions and cultural practices.
+Dragon Boat Festival, Moon Festival, the Lunar New Year, and Lantern Festival are the obvious ones, but there are also many stories and legends that are passed down through the generations.

 With China being home to a huge number of minority groups, perhaps the biggest difference between the two cultures is apparent in their ethnic minorities.
 The indigenous people of China have vastly different cultures to Taiwan’s aboriginal tribes who are, in fact, are more closely related to Pacific Islanders.

 Once thought of as the manufacturer of cheap products, Taiwan is now considered a world leader in electronics, particularly computers and their components.
 People now also think of Taiwan as a newly emerging holiday destination and as the home of Taipei 101.
 And although there is far more to the country than the one-time world’s tallest building, it’s good that people are finally recognizing Taiwan as more than a factory-filled island.